letees/Letees/Raspberry Pi/Shairport/README.md

 ShairPort
 =========
 By [James Laird](mailto:jhl@mafipulation.org) ([announcement](http://mafipulation.org/blagoblig/2011/04/08#shairport))
+This is copied by the repo of the person below.
+Remember, this repository is only to understant and learn how to use Github, Raspberry Pi and repos.
+THANK YOU!
 What it is
 ----------
 This program emulates an AirPort Express for the purpose of streaming music from iTunes and compatible iPods and iPhones.
 It implements a server for the Apple RAOP protocol.